TID-Lab/aggie/docs/content/usingaggie/usingaggie.md

 This indicates the social media account of the person who authored the report.
   -   **The Content column**:
 This column shows the exact content of the report published by the author.
-  -   **The Incident column**:
+  -   **The Group column**:
-This column is used to add a report to an existing incident or create a new incident.
+This column is used to add a report to an existing group or create a new group.

 ### Navigating within the Reports page.